-My research centers on addressing complex interaction challenges through closed-loop knowledge-driven autonomous driving.
-I am passionate about the future of autonomous driving and artificial general intelligence (AGI), and I am thrilled to contribute to these rapidly advancing fields.
+My research focuses on enabling AI agents to operate efficiently in practical and valuable scenarios, with an emphasis on allowing foundation models to learn and improve during run-time rather than solely at design-time.
+My prior work centered on addressing complex interaction challenges in autonomous driving.
+I am passionate about the future of artificial general intelligence (AGI) and excited to contribute to these rapidly advancing fields.

 Recent advancements in autonomous driving have relied on data-driven approaches, which are widely adopted but face challenges including dataset bias, overfitting, and uninterpretability.
 Drawing inspiration from the knowledge-driven nature of human driving, we explore the question of how to instill similar capabilities into autonomous driving systems and summarize a paradigm that integrates an interactive environment, a driver agent, as well as a memory component to address this question.
 Leveraging large language models with emergent abilities, we propose the DiLu framework, which combines a Reasoning and a Reflection module to enable the system to perform decision-making based on common-sense knowledge and evolve continuously.
 Extensive experiments prove DiLu’s capability to accumulate experience and demonstrate a significant advantage in generalization ability over reinforcement learning-based methods.
 Moreover, DiLu is able to directly acquire experiences from real-world datasets which highlights its potential to be deployed on practical autonomous driving systems.
 To the best of our knowledge, we are the first to instill knowledge-driven capability into autonomous driving systems from the perspective of how humans drive.